DJviolin/photography/README.md

-# lantosistvan.github.io
+# djviolin.github.io/photography

 Personal photography website

-Converted from a local Wordpress install with wget + gulp + mozjpeg automated with a bash script.
+Converted from a local Wordpress install with wget + gulp + mozjpeg, automated with a bash script.